gwww/elkm1/README.md

 ## Development

-This project uses `pipenv` for development dependencies.
-If needed, install it using `pip install pipenv`.
+This project uses [poetry](https://poetry.eustace.io/) for development dependencies.
+Installation instructions are on their website.

 To get started developing:

 ```
 git clone https://github.com/gwww/elkm1.git
 cd elkm1
-pipenv install -e . --dev
-pipenv shell
+poetry install
+poetry shell # Or activate the created virtual environment
 make test # to ensure everything installed properly
 ```

+There is a `Makefile` in the root directory as well.
+The `make` command followed by one of the targets in the `Makefile` can be used.
+If you don't have or wish to use `make` the `Makefile` serves as examples of common commands that can be run.